 Vaccination against smallpox before contact with the Variola virus can protect you from getting sick.
 Vaccination within 7 days of being exposed to Variola virus may provide protection from disease and, if you still get smallpox, may reduce the severity of disease.
 Currently, smallpox vaccine is not available to the general public because smallpox has been eradicated, and the virus no longer exists in nature.

 The Strategic National Stockpile (SNS) currently contains three smallpox vaccines:

 - Aventis Pasteur Smallpox Vaccine (APSV) is an investigational, replication-competent vaccinia virus vaccine.
-In a smallpox emergency, APSV could potentially be made available under an IND or EUA for use in circumstances where ACAM2000 is depleted or not readily available.
+In a smallpox emergency, APSV could potentially be made available under an IND or EUA for use in circumstances where approved vaccines are depleted or not readily available.

 Replication-competent vaccinia virus vaccines are generally safe and effective, but some people do experience side effects and adverse reactions.
 Severe adverse reactions are more common in people who are being vaccinated for the first time and among young children (≤5 years of age).
 Vaccinia Immune Globulin Intravenous (Human) (VIGIV) is indicated for the treatment and/or modification of certain conditions that are complications resulting from smallpox vaccination with replication-competent vaccinia virus vaccines.

 Also see related information about smallpox vaccines, from FDA’s Center for Biologics Evaluation and Research (CBER), and Smallpox Vaccines and Medical Management of Adverse Reactions (information for clinicians) from CDC.